Safe Streets & Safe Community Fee

 Municipal Fee in Action

 Since the implementation of the Municipal Service Fee in 2016, the Morgantown Police Department has hired 10 police officers.
-Additionally, the police department has replaced 20 cruisers and purchased new equipment for officers such as body cameras, to ensure the safety of the community.
+Additionally, the police department has replaced 20 vehicles and purchased new equipment for officers such as body cameras, to ensure the safety of the community.

 Estimated Revenue From Service Fee